 The MPH Program at West Chester University has a very diverse group of students, with many international students from India and various countries throughout South America, Africa and Asia.
-It is important for international students to understand that the Chair of the Department of Health, the MPH Program Director, the Graduate Coordinator, the Assistant Chair or MPH Faculty are not able to assist students with processing VISAs, immigration issues and housing.
-The Center for International Programs is the main support system for international students at West Chester University.
+The WCU Center for International Programs is the main support system for international students at West Chester University.
 It is important that international students work directly with the Center for International Programs for the issues and concerns with immigration status.
+The Chair and Assistant Chair of the Department of Health, the MPH Program Director and Graduate Coordinator, and the MPH Faculty are not able to assist students with processing VISAs, immigration issues, and housing.
+Please contact the Center for International Programs for assistance at 610-436-3515 or International@wcupa.edu.